-Q: Who is paying for all of those vacant concourses at the airport?
+Q: Who is paying for the vacant Concourse C?

-A: Delta Air Lines is obligated to pay KCAB until its original lease terms expire on facilities the airline constructed as part of its expansion at CVG.
+A: Delta Air Lines is obligated to pay KCAB until its original lease terms expire on facilities the airline constructed.
 Delta issued its own bonds at no risk to the KCAB or other Airport tenants.
 The first significant lease expires at the end of 2015.